Leveraging genomic deep learning models for the prediction of non-coding variant effects: Supervised sequence-to-activity models

-\textbf{Distal sequence models.} Models that predict gene expression often incorporate a wider sequence context by directly expanding the input sequence length (Fig. \ref{fig:model_types}b, left) \cite{Kelley2018, Kelley2020, Agarwal2020, Avsec2021b, Linder2023, celaj2023bigrna}.
+\textbf{Distal sequence models.} Models that predict distally regulated phenotypes, such as gene expression, aim to capture the effects of both proximal and distal regulatory elements.
+Many models incorporate wider sequence context by directly expanding the input sequence length (Box figure b, left) \cite{Kelley2018, Jaganathan2019, Kelley2020, Agarwal2020, Avsec2021b, Zeng2022, Agarwal2022, Linder2025, celaj2023bigrna, Xu2024deltasplice, You2024splicetransformer, Linder2025, Jaganathan2025promoterai, Avsec2025alphagenome}.
 Basenji \cite{Kelley2018, Kelley2020} utilizes dilated convolutions (containing gaps between the convolutional filter values to scan longer inputs without increasing parameter count) to achieve a 32kb sequence context.
 Basenji's successor, Enformer \cite{Avsec2021b}, incorporates a transformer architecture \cite{Vaswani2017} to increase the sequence context to $\sim$200kb.
 The transformer's self-attention mechanism, originally developed for modeling natural language, enables learning of relevant features from distal regions within an input sequence.
-Another successor, Borzoi \cite{Linder2023}, includes a U-net architecture \cite{Ronneberger2015} to enable higher resolution predictions (32bp, versus 128bp for Basenji and Enformer) and an expanded sequence context of $\sim$500kb.
-Distal sequence models have also been developed to predict other phenotypes, including 3D genome folding (Akita \cite{Fudenberg2020}, DeepC \cite{Schwessinger2020}, Orca \cite{Zhou2022}), mRNA splicing (SpliceAI \cite{Jaganathan2019}, Pangolin \cite{Zeng2022}), and transcription initiation (Puffin-D \cite{Dudnyk2024}).
-While the largest current models have reached context sizes of hundreds of kilobases, they may still not capture the full biological context relevant to a given task, such as very distal enhancers.
-Furthermore, they often struggle to fully utilize distal features within their own input contexts \cite{Karollus2023}.
-Accurately modeling information from long input contexts remains an active area of broader deep learning research \cite{Liu2024}.
+Another successor, Borzoi \cite{Linder2025}, includes a U-net architecture \cite{Ronneberger2015} to enable higher resolution predictions (32bp, versus 128bp for Basenji and Enformer) and an expanded sequence context of $\sim$500kb.
+PromoterAI \cite{Jaganathan2025promoterai} and AlphaGenome \cite{Avsec2025alphagenome} are recent, more computationally intensive models that have wide contexts (10kb and 1mb, respectively) yet predict at base resolution.
+Some distal sequence models predict other phenotypes, including 3D genome folding (Akita \cite{Fudenberg2020}, DeepC \cite{Schwessinger2020}, Orca \cite{Zhou2022}), mRNA splicing (SpliceAI \cite{Jaganathan2019}, Pangolin \cite{Zeng2022}), and transcription initiation (Puffin-D \cite{Dudnyk2024}).
+While the largest models have reached context sizes of hundreds of kilobases, they may not capture the full biological context relevant to a given task, such as very distal enhancers.
+Furthermore, they may not fully utilize distal features within their own input contexts \cite{Karollus2023distal}.